Baruch Spinoza: The Hague

-In 1670, Spinoza moved to The Hague to have easier access to the city's intellectual life and to be closer to his friends and followers.
+In 1670, Spinoza moved to The Hague for easier access to intellectual life with his friends and followers.
 As he became more famous, Spinoza spent time receiving visitors and responding to letters.
 He returned to the manuscript of Ethics, reworking part Three into parts Four and Five, and composed a Hebrew grammar for proper interpretation of scripture and for clearing up confusion and problems when studying the Bible, with part One presenting etymology, the alphabet, and principles governing nouns, verbs, and more.
 Part Two, unfinished before he died, would have presented syntax rules.
-Another unfinished work from 1676 was Tractatus Politicus, which concerns how states can function well and intended to show that democratic states are best.
+Another unfinished work from 1676 was Tractatus Politicus, which concerns how states can function well and was intended to show that democratic states are best.
 Spinoza refused an offer to be the chair of philosophy at the University of Heidelberg, perhaps because of the possibility that it might curb his freedom of thought.

 Correspondence

 Few of Spinoza's letters are extant, and none before 1661.
 Nearly all the contents are philosophical and technical because the original editors of Opera Posthuma—a collection of his works published posthumously—Lodewijk Meyer, Georg Hermann Schuller, and Johannes Bouwmeester, excluded personal matters and letters due to the political and ecclesiastical persecution of the time.
 Spinoza corresponded with Peter Serrarius, a radical Protestant and millenarian merchant, who was a patron of Spinoza after his expulsion from the Jewish community.
 He acted as an intermediary for Spinoza's correspondence, sending and receiving letters of the philosopher to and from third parties.
 They maintained their relationship until Serrarius died in 1669.